ibm-cloud-docs/gateway-appliance/rename-gateway.md

 # Renaming a Gateway Appliance
 {: #renaming-a-gateway-appliance}

 Network Gateways are given unique names that assist users in their identification.
-At any time, a Gateway name may be changed.
+At any time, a Gateway name may be changed using the instructions here.
 It is recommended that you use a consistent naming convention to more easily identify Gateways.
+{: shortdesc}

 Perform the following procedure to rename a Network Gateway: